aistabci/abci-docs/en/docs/storage.md

     The file stored under `$SGE_BEEONDDIR` directory is removed when job finished.
 The required files need to be moved to Home area or Group area in job script using `cp` command.

 !!! warning
-    The compute node (A) contains two NVMe SSDs with separate local storage for local scratch and BeeOND storage.
+    Compute node (A) has two NVMe SSDs and BeeOND storage uses `/local2`.
-    Since the compute node (V) has only one NVMe SSD, the local storage for local scratch usage and the local storage for BeeOND storage usage are the same storage.
+    Compute node (V) has only one NVMe SSD, so local scratch and BeeOND storage are always assigned to the same storage and share its capacity.

 #### [Advanced Option] Configure BeeOND Servers